 All activity – from the very first file you send to the hundredth revision – will be saved in your proof timeline in Ashore.
 You’ll easily be able to look back and see when emails were sent and when decisions were made by approvers.
 This information can also be exported and saved with your own records.

 Reviewing and approving proofs goes much smoother with effective workflow management.
 In fact, Ashore’s users have seen their approval rates improve by 50%.
-If you want a piece of that action, you can start using Ashore for yourself today by signing up for a 14-day free trial.
+If you want a piece of that action, you can start using Ashore for yourself today by signing up for a free account.